 Numbers: Powers and roots

-For higher roots, we have similar rules of calculation as for square roots.
+For higher roots, we have calculation rules similar to those for square roots.

 Powers and roots